amakurin/CarND-Advanced-Lane-Lines/writeup_report.md

 |  218, 690     | 320, 719      |

 I verified that my perspective transform was working as expected by drawing the source trapezoid onto a test image and its warped counterpart with destination rectangle to verify that the lines appear parallel in the warped image.
-Here is source trapezoid drawn with red color, and target rectangle drawn with cyan.
+Here is source trapezoid drawn with red color, and destination rectangle drawn with cyan.

 ![perspective0][perspective0]